AMHembrough/Final-Projcet/README.md

 ### Storyboard on Google Slide(s)

 Here is a link to our storyboard on Google Slides.
-Please note, because we have changed our dataset and have explored several new models such as regression-enhanced random forests and ARIMA, we will need to make changes to the slides before our next deliverable.
+Please note, because we have changed our dataset and have explored several new models such as regression-enhanced random forests and ARIMA, we will need to make changes to the slides before the final presentation.
+Here is a working copy of our Google Slides.

 https://docs.google.com/presentation/d/1hcUUxudJCIKIiH2meyf5kHqM0MWkAN7eNCEKxKkjidY/edit?usp=sharing